 Cotopaxi’s gently tapering lower slopes were a sea of brown ash, featureless but for a number of gullies where you could imagine its terrible lahars had once flown.
 These are devastating rivers of mud, rock and ice that follow a volcanic eruption and sweep away everything in their path.

 About 4,500 years ago, a lahar formed on Cotopaxi’s northern slopes that was so big that it has left its mark on the landscape ever since.
 Scientists have estimated that it discharged its debris at a rate of up to six million cubic metres per second.
 It ripped across the Limpiopungo Plain, directly north of Cotopaxi, and diverted either side of Pasochoa, a 4,201m volcano rising above the southern end of Quito.
-Then it raced across the area now occupied by the towns of Cumbaya and Tumbaco, close to Quito’s international airport (which mercifully didn’t existed in those days, or flights would have had difficulty landing).
+Then it raced across the area now occupied by the towns of Cumbaya and Tumbaco, close to Quito’s international airport (which mercifully didn’t exist in those days, or flights would have had difficulty landing).

 In total distance, the lahar travelled over 300km to the north-west, ending up in the Pacific Ocean, and 130km east into the Amazon basin.